TrelisResearch/arc-agi-2025/llm_python/experiment_notes.md

   - Total transductive attempts: 9 out of 117 (7.7%)

 The conclusion is that prompting doesn't help all that much.

-### Allowing for TTT
-[x] Clean up the ipynb notebook.
-[x] Allow for ipynb notebook conversion - how to do this? how to pass in values?!?
-[ ] Parquet loading.
-  [ ] Parquet generation from duckdb.
-How to do that?
-Ask Lewis.
-  [ ] Load with huggingface from local (default to kaggle/working if in kaggle).
-  [ ] Get ttt working in Runpod on H200.

-[ ] Get working in kaggle
-  [ ] Qwen tuned needs to be available
-  [ ] Read in from parquet file

 ### Notes on Transductive Investigations.
 - All-correct.
 These appear to rarely be transductive, although some of them are falsely flagged as transductive (very few, 5 out of thousands).